KARATEKIDIS-KOSTAS/SPATIAL-DATA-ANALYSIS/README.md

-# SPATIAL-ANALYSIS
+# SPATIAL-DATA-ANALYSIS
-Spatial Analysis of the suicide rates in USA
+Spatial data analysis of the suicide rates in USA